cbcrg/tcoffee/docs/tcoffee_installation.rst

-Foo will be called as if it were blastpgp, and it is your responsability to make sure it can handle the following command line:
+Foo will be called as if it were BLASTPGP, and it is your responsability to make sure it can handle the following command line:

 ::